paullyy8/OIBSIP/CloudCast/README.md

 ## Technologies Used
 - **Python**: Core programming language for the application logic.
 - **Weather API**: To fetch real-time weather data.

-Your instructions are a great start, but we can enhance them for clarity and a better user experience.
-Here’s a revised version that includes more context, step-by-step instructions, and additional tips for first-time users:

 ## Getting Started with CloudCast 🌤️
 ### 1. Clone the Repository